JMDProgrammer/CPuzzleWThreads/README.md

 #---------------------------------------------------------------------------

-#last the buffersize must be chosen to be the buffer number on line 33
+#last the buffersize must be chosen to be the buffer number on line 33 with the wordpuzzle.c file

 ./randomgen 1000 | ./wordpuzzle -nthreads 20 -nthreads 200000 time -verbose